 My laptop computer screen is black

-Although you may not be able to see anything on the screen, listen to the laptop and make sure it sounds as if the computer is booting.
-If it does not seem to be booting properly or it sounds different follow the steps in the below link before trying any of the other steps on this page.
+Although you may not be able to see anything on the screen, listen to the laptop for sounds indicating it's booting.
+If don't hear any sound, follow the steps in the link below before moving to other sections on this page.

 Brightness is set low or power setting

-If the picture is partially visible often it is only the laptops brightness that is set low or a power setting is decreasing the brightness.
-Make sure your laptop is not in a power saving setting by plugging the laptop into the wall.
-Next, try increasing the brightness on your laptop to verify it is not the brightness causing your issue.
+If the picture is partially visible, the laptop's brightness that is set low or is being turned down by a power setting.
+Make sure your laptop is not in a power saving mode by plugging the laptop into the wall.
+Next, try increasing the brightness on your laptop to verify that it is not causing your issue.

 Try external display

-Verify there is not an issue with the laptop video adapter by connecting a monitor or other display to the laptop.
-If the external display works fine, it's an issue with your laptop display.
+Verify there is not an issue with the laptop graphics card by connecting a monitor or another type of display to the laptop.
+If the external display works fine, it is an issue with your laptop display.

-If after following the above steps, the laptop still has a black or blank screen your laptop has a hardware issue.
-Below are the most common hardware failures.
+If, after following the steps above, the laptop still has a black or blank screen, there is a hardware issue.
+The list below displays the most common hardware failures.

-If your laptop is in warranty, it's recommended you contact the laptop manufacturer for directions on how to get the laptop repaired.
+If your laptop is under warranty, we recommend you contact the laptop manufacturer for directions on how to get it repaired.

-If the laptop is not in warranty, unfortunately, for most end-users repairing a bad LCD on a laptop can be too complicated or may result in further damage if not done properly.
-Which is why for most users, we suggest having a repair shop repair the laptop.
-However, for those users who want to replace their LCD themselves, below is a listing of companies that can send replacement screens for almost any laptop.
+If the laptop is not under warranty, unfortunately, for most end-users, repairing a bad LCD can be complicated or may result in further damage if not done properly.
+We recommend you take the laptop to a repair shop and have them replace the screen.
+However, if you want to try to switch out the LCD yourself, there a few companies that send replacement screens for almost any laptop.